Shristi-78/predictive-demand-analytics/README.md

 ```

 - The dashboard will open in your browser (usually at http://localhost:8501).
-- You can compare metals, see future price forecasts, and highlight the most valuable one.
+- You can compare metals, see future price forecasts (next 6 months), and highlight the most valuable one.

 ## Project Structure
 ```